 ACTION RATIONALE 3.1 A swab, instrument and sharps count must be performed for all clinically invasive procedures and recorded immediately on the swab board using one pen colour only In the event of an incident the procedure was followed and the checking procedure was complete.
-3.2 3.3 All swabs must be in bundles of five (5) and of a uniform size and weight and counted in fives (5) and recorded on the swab board as such. counts and to reduce the risk of errors 3.4 All items used as swabs must be counted in fives and documented on the swab board.
+3.2 The swab will be visible on an X- ray and the swab marker will not become detached.
+3.3 All swabs must be in bundles of five (5) and of a uniform size and weight and counted in fives (5) and recorded on the swab board as such. counts and to reduce the risk of errors 3.4 All items used as swabs must be counted in fives and documented on the swab board.
 This includes patties, lintenes and cotton wool balls.
 To provide an accurate baseline for all subsequent counts